 Infor SunSystems and Infor ION BI went live in January 2012, just a year after the choice was made. iPOS followed in June 2012.

 Walshaw sees the improvement in data availability as one of the most vital features of the new environment, since it gets rid of the need to pull data from the system and analyse it in spreadsheets.

-He nominates "the efficiency, the ability to analyse data on a monthly basis, and access for the remote staff - these are starting to deliver what we thought the system would give us" as the most significant outcome Professional Advantage has delivered.
+He nominates the most significant outcomes that Professional Advantage delivered as being “the efficiency, the ability to analyse data on a monthly basis, and access for the remote staff – these are starting to deliver what we thought the system would give us”.

 Grant management is another big plus, with a growing range of services provided under state or federal government funding.